asdf-community/asdf-php/README.md

 # asdf-php
  PHP plugin for [asdf version manager](https://github.com/HashNuke/asdf).
 *Original version of this plugin created by @Stratus3D*

+## Why using this plug-in?

+Original plug-in appears to be unmaintained and it doesn't work anymore (at least on OSX), so I fixed it to provide compatibility and improve it's documentation.

 ## Install